iaindooley/RocketSled/README.markdown

-RocketSled does not aim to provide the main application entry point and encourages all your code to be outside of your web accessible directory by default so create your first hello world, start by creating a directory called MyProject and make it accessible via a web browser.
+RocketSled does not aim to provide the main application entry point and encourages all your code to be outside of your web accessible directory by default.

+To create your first hello world, start by creating a directory called MyProject and make it accessible via a web browser.

 Install RocketSled in the same parent directory so your directory looks